soareslucas/AppDrone4IoT/README.md

 # AppDrone4IoT: Flights Scheduling Service and Trajectory Optimization of UAV as Data Mule

-This project aims to provide a uav flight plan through a trajectory optimization algorithm, to generate a mavlink file, integrating with ROS driver in order to simulate a flight in sphinx.
+This project aims to provide a uav flight plan through a trajectory optimization algorithm and generate a mavlink file which is used by ROS driver in order to run a simulated flight in sphinx.

 ## Getting Started